ykamat/SI507_FinalProject/README.md

-# SI 507: Final Project - English Premier League 2019/20 Data Visualizer
+# English Premier League 2019/20 Data Visualizer

 How to use the visualizer: